flyteorg/flytesnacks/cookbook/recipes/notebook_tasks/README.md

 Currently we support  `python` and `pyspark` notebooks.
 These notebook tasks support basic primitive inputs injection into the notebook as well as capturing outputs from the notebook.
 The notebooks are executed using [papermill](https://papermill.readthedocs.io/en/latest/).
 Inputs are injected by papermill in the notebooks in a special `injected_parameters` cell and outputs are captured by `flytekit` from a specially tagged `outputs` cell.
-For `pyspark`,  the notebook should also contain a  `spark_conf` cell with the spark config to run with.
+For `pyspark`,  the notebook should also contain a `conf` cell with the spark config to run with.

 ## Notebook as Tasks Examples